Share

 • The Original Southern Remedy with Dr. Jimmy Stewart

 The Original Southern Remedy is hosted by Dr. Jimmy Stewart, professor of internal medicine and pediatrics at UMMC.
 If you have a question for Dr, Jimmy, email it to remedy@mpbonline.org.
-In this episode, Dr. Jimmy talks about allergies, new blood pressure guidelines and lactose intolerance.
+In this episode, Dr. Jimmy talks about the new class of weight loss drugs, rashes and getting off pain medications.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

 Southern Remedy Healthy and Fit is hosted by Josie Bidwell, Professor of Preventive Medicine and Nurse Practitioner at UMMC.
 If you have a question for Josie, you can email fit@mpbonline.org.
-It this episode, Josie talks about healthy aging month and offers tips to older adults on nutrition, exercise and sleep.
-If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast
+It this episode, Josie talks about breast cancer awareness with Barbara Herring, a Nurse Practitioner in the UMMC Department of Surgery.
+If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

-Host: Jasmine T. Kency, M.D., Associate Professor of Internal Medicine and Pediatrics at the University of Mississippi Medical Center.Guest: Rakesh K. Chandra, M.D., Professor in the Department of Otolaryngology at the University of Mississippi Medical CenterTopic: Otolaryngology or Ear, Nose, and Throat (ENT)Email the show: remedy@mpbonline.org.
+Host: Jasmine T. Kency, M.D., Associate Professor of Internal Medicine and Pediatrics at the University of Mississippi Medical Center.Guest(s): Wade Christopher, M.D., Surgical Oncologist at the University of Mississippi Medical Center Barbara Craft, M.D., Medical Oncologist at the University of Mississippi Medical CenterTopic: Breast cancer.
+Medical and surgical treatments, clinical trials, and screenings.Email the show: remedy@mpbonline.org.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

 • The Original Southern Remedy with Dr. Jimmy Stewart

 The Original Southern Remedy is hosted by Dr. Jimmy Stewart, professor of internal medicine and pediatrics at UMMC.
 If you have a question for Dr, Jimmy, email it to remedy@mpbonline.org.
-In this episode, Dr. Jimmy is not in the studio, so it's a "best of" show.
+In this episode, Dr. Jimmy talks about what goes on during your annual wellness checkup.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.